YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 ## Lessons learnt

 This was my first attempt to read through and understand the deep learning paper over a few days.
-AlexNet paper had several concepts that I had to explore further such as a size of layer, an advantage of ReLU over tahn, a visualisation of a conv layer through filters, and the implementation of AlexNet in Pytorch.
+AlexNet paper had several concepts that I had to explore further, such as a size of layer, an advantage of ReLU over tahn, a visualisation of a conv layer through filters, and the implementation of AlexNet in Pytorch.
 There were the two math expressions that I had a difficult time to take in, but I decided to come back to them later rather than being stuck behind stumbling blocks.